LeeMorinUCF/ECP3004S21/demo_15_PP_Ch_12_Algorithms/README.md

-Now that we have defined the problem, let's consider the approaches wer could take.
+Now that we have defined the problem, let's consider the approaches we could take.
 There are three distinct algorithms that can achieve our goal and we'll start with a high-level description of each.
 This is the first step in designing each of the algorithms.